 So if Willis Bass was bound out as a boy in Granville Co in 1801 and 1803, how could he be the son of someone who was living in Norfolk Co, VA during that time?
 The answer is that Willis Bass was not the son of James Bass of Norfolk Co, VA.
 And the apprenticeship records and court minutes of Granville Co identify the mother of Willis Bass and Racey Bass as Milly Bass.

 The next time we find Willis Bass in the records was on 4 Jan 1809 when he married Olive Chavis.
 He was then counted in the 1810, 1820, and 1830 censuses for Granville Co.
 He lived in the Abrams Plains district which is a district in far northern Granville Co, immediately next to the Virginia state border.
 And this is the same district that he lived in when he was bound out to John Irby.
 Willis Bass’ 1810 household consisted of three people – himself, wife Olive, and a child.
-His sister Racey Bass was enumerated right next to him, head of a large household of 9 people.
+His brother Racey Bass was enumerated right next to him, head of a large household of 9 people.
 Willis Bass’ 1820 household consisted of 9 people (himself, wife Olive, 5 boys and 2 girls).
-His sister Racey Bass does not appear in the census again after 1810 and I wonder if some of the children in Willis’ 1820 household may have been his sister’s children.
+His brother Racey Bass does not appear in the census again after 1810 and I wonder if some of the children in Willis’ 1820 household may have been his brother’s children.
 Willis Bass’ 1830 household consisted of 12 people (himself, wife Olive, 5 young men/boys, and 5 young women/girls).

 I also found that Willis Bass was twice the bondsman for marriages in Granville Co.
 He was the bondsman for the marriage between Joseph Peal and Jane Pettiford on 18 May 1822.
 Jane Pettiford was the daughter of Collins Pettiford and Polly Chavis (perhaps a family members of Willis Bass’ wife Olive Chavis).
 And Willis Bass was the bondsman for the marriage between Henry Bass and Eliza Hart on 26 Feb 1824.
 Henry Bass (b.
 1800) is too old to be Willis’ son, but perhaps he was a close relative.
 Henry Bass relocated to Ohio, specifically Ross County which is a couple of counties over from where some of Willis Bass’ descendants relocated to.